A Nonlinear Endpoint of Charged Horizon Instabilities: Emergent Instability

 Employing this procedure, we compute curvature gradients along the would-be horizon and plot them in Figure~\ref{fig:curvaturegradient2}.
 There, we see the same growth rates and oscillation frequencies of the curvature gradients as we did in Figure~\ref{fig:curvaturegradient}.
 Thus, it does not matter whether you approach extremality from above or below: the Aretakis-like growth emerges with the same rates from either direction.
 Moreover, this growth occurs {\em before} a trapped region forms (i.e. $V<V_{\rm trap}$) on the $Q_0<Q_*$ side of the threshold.
 This indicates that the emergent Aretakis behavior is a property of a near dynamical extremal spacetime regardless of whether an event horizon is present within our domain of evolution.

 Indeed, one can quantify deviation from extremality by analyzing the ``duration" of the instability on either side of the critical point.
 As previously mentioned, whenever $Q_0\neq Q_*$, the curvature gradients grow until an advanced time $V_{\rm diss}$ and then begin to decay.
-To be precise, let us define
+To be precise, let us define\footnote{We could have identified $V_{\rm diss}$ with any higher-order curvature gradient as well, but we chose to identify it with $\p_{rr}R$ since it is the lowest-order (and hence most ``well-behaved'' numerically) curvature gradient to exhibit genuine transient growth.}

 Then plotting $V_{\rm diss}$ as a function of $Q_0-Q_*$ in Figure~\ref{fig:Vdissplot}, we see that the duration of the instability scales with the universal $1/2$ exponent \emph{on either side of the critical point}: Note that the pre-factor of the scaling law differs between the two sides of the critical point.